TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 14/Acts 14.14.md

 ---

-But when the apostles, Barnabas and Paul, heard of it, they rent their garments, and sprang forth among the multitude, crying out
+But when the apostles, Barnabas and Paul, heard of it, they tore their clothes, and sprang into the multitude, crying out,